ashmanq/guess-that-pokemon-app/README.md

 `npm install`

 ## Run the app
+Make sure back end API is running first before starting the app.
+Instructions on how to run the back end (once downloaded) are available [here](https://github.com/ashmanq/pokemon-api).

-To run the app cd into the app directory in therminal and run the following command:
+To run the app cd into the app directory in terminal and run the following command:

 `npm run start`